 The short answer to this question is YES!

-Bad parenting can lead to a myriad of long-term issues, which I will be discussing more in the article.
+Bad parenting can lead to many long-term issues, which I will discuss more in the article.

 Can a Narcissist Love Their Child?